Ireland says Brexit talks can't move on without clarity over border

 However, Dublin wants Britain to commit to a fallback option, including potential special arrangements for Northern Ireland, to avoid a customs border should Britain’s plan of maintaining the closest possible ties with the EU fall through.

-If those assurances are forthcoming, Ireland will “probably be Britain’s closest friend” in the trade talks, Coveney said,
+If those assurances are forthcoming, Dublin will “probably be Britain’s closest friend” in the trade talks but if London maintains its current position, some sort of customs border on the island of Ireland cannot be avoided, Coveney said.

-“I‘m not sure that that view is necessarily shared by many other member states.
-The idea that Britain can expect that the EU negotiating team is going to be flexible in any kind of significant way, I think is simply not realistic,” he said.
+Ireland’s Central Bank has told Irish firms to do more to prepare for an abrupt British departure and speaking at the same conference, Allied Irish Banks’ chairman said Ireland must be ready for a “car crash Brexit.”

-“While Britain is focused hugely on Brexit - it’s a front page story every day, as it is in Ireland, that is not the same in most other countries and I think there’s a need for a dose of reality in that context.”
+“We must plan for the worst possible car-crash Brexit if the ultra-Brexiteers, the head-bangers, are prepared to blow up the British economy in the name of taking back control,” Richard Pym said.